 Monash University, Melbourne, Australia

 The American Cathedral in Paris (photo By Cristian Bortes from Cluj-Napoca, Romania)

-An account by his wife and publisher, Cynthia Downes, posted on May 24th, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on May 24th, 2018

 In order to show his appreciation to flutist, Carol Kniebusch Noe, for all the wonderful performances of his flute choir works which she directed, Andrew offered to write a Flute Sonata for her.
 Carol readily accepted and decided to organise the world premiere in the American Cathedral in Paris!
 Andrew and I were delighted!

-When we arrived in Paris, we were very excited to see the concert advertised in the "What's On" guides!
+When we arrived in Paris for Carol's first performance of the Sonata, we were very excited to see the concert advertised in the "What's On" guides!

-Carol and accompanist Vicki Berneking gave a stunning first performance of the Sonata to a large and appreciative audience.
+Carol and her accompanist, Vicki Berneking, gave a stunning first performance of the Sonata to a large and appreciative audience.
 This Cathedral has a beautifully ornate grand piano, which looked and sounded gorgeous.
-After the concert we all went out to a Parisian restaurant and then on a late night ride on a 'bateau mouche' down the Seine.
+After the concert, we all went out to a Parisian restaurant and then on a late night ride on a 'bateau mouche' down the Seine.
 It was freezing on that November night!